 In 2015 and 2016, it conducted two Accelerated Learning Program funded by NRC (Norwegian Refugee Committed) for imparting accelerated education curriculum (designed by Commissionerate Afghan Refugees) to out-of-school young Afghan refugee children.
 The interventions were innovative in their approach of providing accelerated learning in order to help 1000+ out-of-school Afghan children (60% girls) to catch up to their age-appropriate class so that they could re-join formal schooling.
-In both cases, nearly all students scored >60% in final test; with maximum of 98%, and a dropout rate as low as 1%.
+In both cases, nearly all students scored >60% on the final test; with a maximum of 98%, and a dropout rate as low as 1%.

-Educational services for the Afghan Refugees of Balochistan:
+Educational Services for the Afghan Refugees of Balochistan

 January 1st to December 31st, 2016

 TKF partnered with UNHCR in 2016 for a 1-year project where Primary, secondary and ECE support were provided to 2580 children in refugee camps in District Chaghi, Balochistan.
-Other activities included monitoring facilitation of schools, teachers and beneficiary schoolchildren, taking followup of attendance, dropouts, etc. and training of teachers and School Management Committees, etc.
+Other activities included monitoring facilitation of schools, teachers and beneficiary schoolchildren, taking follow-up of attendance, dropouts, etc. and training of teachers and School Management Committees, etc.

-Protection of Afghan Refugee youth from hazardous work through access to education:
+Protection of Afghan Refugee youth from hazardous work through access to education

 March 1st, 2014 to March 31st, 2015

-In 2014, TKF undertook an education project with CIDA in which 400 afghan children from Quetta were protected from child labour and enrolled in its schools.
+In 2014, TKF undertook an education project with CIDA in which 400 afghan children from Quetta were protected from child labor and enrolled in its schools.
 Through the project, children who were previously roaming streets in hazardous environments were provided personal, social and emotional development as well age-appropriate schooling and improved health and hygiene habits.
 500 parents were also given awareness training on the importance of Education and consequences of hazardous child labor.

-Construction of Pre-Fabricated Schools in Bajour Agency:
+Construction of Pre-Fabricated Schools in Bajour Agency

 September 1st to October 31st, 2009

-In Bajour Agency, TKF partnered with ED-LINKS to construct 2 shelter schools with each having 14 class rooms.
+In Bajour Agency, TKF partnered with ED-LINKS to construct 2 shelter schools with each having 14 classrooms.
 Moreover, 40 latrines were also constructed.

-School Strengthening Program in Mardan:
+School Strengthening Program in Mardan

 May 1st to October 31st, 2009

-80 schools in Mardan which were badly affected by prolonged stay of IDPs were repaired and renovated.
+80 schools in Mardan which were badly affected by the prolonged stay of IDPs were repaired and renovated.
 TKF provided repairs of floors and electricity connections.
 TKF also proved the WATSAN facilities to all the schools.